dojo/docs/dojo/dom.rst

     domStyle.set("foo", "opacity", 0.5);
   });

-The latter is preferred, as the call to dojo.byId is made in both cases.
+The latter is preferred, as the call to ``byId()`` is made in both cases.
 The passing of a string ID is consistent throughout the Dojo Toolkit.

 JavaScript has a fun convention for conditionals inline.
 Imagine wanting a domNode reference, and if not present,